Date published: 2026-8-20

 • Highly recommended by others, see testimonials in tab below

-• Same day shipping on orders received before 3:30 PM Central Time Monday-Friday.
+• Same day shipping on in-stock items ordered before 3:00 PM Central Time Monday-Friday.

 • DISCOUNT: Bulk orders of UltraCruz® Animal Health products totaling $500 or more receive a 5% discount.